Call (888) 651-9785

-Drive about 45 minuted into Uluru-Kata Tjuta National Park, where Australian native animals including kangaroos and perentie lizards can sometimes be spotted.
+Drive about 45 minutes into Uluru-Kata Tjuta National Park where Australian native animals including kangaroos and perentie lizards can sometimes be spotted.

-When you arrive at Kata Tjuta, your guide leads you on a 1.5-mile (2.5-km) walk through the Walpa Gorge.
-Learn about the geology of the 36 dome-shaped rock formations that make up Kata Tjuta and admire the scale of the red rock walls that surround you.
-Hear the wind (walpa) far above and marvel at this ancient place that is sacred to the Aboriginal people.
+When you arrive at Kata Tjuta, your guide leads you on an informative 1.5-mile (2.5km) walk through Walpa Gorge.
+Learn about the geology of the 36 dome-shaped rock formations that make up Kata Tjuta and admire the sheer scale of the red rock walls that surround you.
+Hear the wind (walpa) far above and marvel at this ancient place that is sacred to the local Aboriginal people.

-After about two hours exploring the Kata Tjuta site, your guide returns you to your Ayers Rock Resort hotel in the late afternoon.
+After approx. 90 minutes exploring the gorge, your guide returns you to your Ayers Rock Resort accommodation.

 Great being in a small group rather than the big buses you see carting tourists around.
 Excellent guide.
 Highly recommended.

 This was a lovely trip and the guide was extremely informative.
 It was a very hot day and she made sure everyone was safe on the walk to the gorge.
 We were able to modify the trip so that everyone got to enjoy the walk, even the least fit.
 Sylvia was our guide, she was enthusiastic, caring and full of good information.
 I really enjoyed the trip.

 We found the small group tour really good for us and we would recommend it to others.

 Really small group tour, because there were only two people, me and my guide (Jess)!! haha She was extremely friendly, and made me feel at home.
 Although I was more than 30 minutes late (sorry Jess...), she was very kind and welcoming.
 Kata Tjuta itself was plain amazing as well.
 Highly recommended!!